Regal Cinemas closing movie theaters across US, including 9 Illinois locations

 CHICAGO (WLS) -- Regal Cinemas is suspending all operations in the U.S. later this week, impacting nine locations in Illinois.

-It's the second largest movie theater chain in the country and it's closing all of its locations because of the pandemic- this just months after they re-opened.
+Regal is the second largest movie theater chain in the country.
+It is temporarily closing all of its 536 locations because of the pandemic, just months after they re-opened.

-The company says they plan to close more than 500 Regal in the U.S, on Thursday and hundreds more will close in the UK.
-That means thousand of people will lose their jobs.
+The company said they plan to close its locations in the U.S, on Thursday and hundreds more will close in the UK.
+That means thousands of people will lose their jobs.

 Nine Regal Cinemas in Illinois will be impacted: